- Adding mulch to your landscaping can help prevent severe erosion.

 - Organic mulch could be better for your flowers and soil, but inorganic mulch may require less maintenance.

-- Mulch complements flowers while they grow and cover dead plants during colder seasons.
+- Mulch complements flowers throughout the growing season and covers dead plants during colder months.

-Here we provide insights you can use while purchasing and using mulch, along with landscaping tips to freshen your yard.
-So, if you’re thinking about spreading mulch around your garden, you’ll be prepared to consider what type of mulch is best for your yard and how the right formula can upgrade your landscaping.
+Follow along to learn what type of mulch is best for your yard and how the right formula can upgrade your landscaping.

 Mulch 101: What is it?
 What’s it made of?

-Mulch is considered to be any type of material that is spread over soil as a covering.
-It is used to aid in soil richness, prevent erosion and add aesthetic charm, and it provides a multitude of gardening benefits that we’ll get to later.
-When shopping for mulch to lay in your yard, you’ll find two main categories: organic mulch and inorganic mulch.
+Any type of material that is spread over soil as a covering is considered mulch.
+Mulch is used to aid in soil richness, prevent erosion and add aesthetic charm to your yard – and it provides a multitude of gardening benefits that we’ll get into later.
+When shopping for mulch, you’ll likely encounter two main categories: organic mulch and inorganic mulch.

 Types of organic mulch include: